Athooh/Ascii-Art-fs/README.md

-# Ascii-art Project
+# Ascii-art-fs Project

-This project is a Go program that generates ASCII art representations of text strings.
+This project is a Go program that generates ASCII art representations of text strings and output the text to a .txt file.

 ## Features